firstpromoter/fpr-instructions/integrations/jotform.md

 # Tracking withFirstPromoter when using JotForm

-To integrate FirstPromoter with JotForm, you need to set up a redirect to your website's thank-you/confirmation page to capture the lead/referral email from the JotForm submission.
+To integrate FirstPromoter with JotForm, you need to set up a redirect to your** website's thank-you/confirmation page** to capture the lead/referral email from the JotForm submission.

 For tracking to work, you first need to add the main tracking script to your landing page.
-Once you have added the script to the landing page, you need to set up a redirect URL to pass the email from JotForm to the confirmation/thank-you page.
+Once you have added the script to the landing page, you need to set up a redirect URL to pass the email from JotForm to the confirmation/thank-you page on your website.

 ## Steps to pass email data from JotForm to the Confirmation/Thank-you page